Skyscanner/backpack-react-native/UNRELEASED.md

 - react-native-bpk-component-icon
 - react-native-bpk-component-image
 - react-native-bpk-component-navigation-bar
+- react-native-bpk-component-panel
+- react-native-bpk-component-phone-input
+- react-native-bpk-component-picker
+- react-native-bpk-component-section-list
+- react-native-bpk-component-select
+- react-native-bpk-component-spinner
+- react-native-bpk-component-switch
+- react-native-bpk-component-text
+- react-native-bpk-component-text-input
   - Removed the gray theming support from components due to the fixed gray colours.

+- react-native-bpk-theming:
+  - Deprecated the `grayForTheme` utility.
+Please ensure you upgrade as this will be removed in a future release.

 ## How to write a good changelog entry